praekelt/django-template-multiprocessing/README.rst

 is probably thread safe.
 If your tag sets anything on context or the request, and these values are interpreted by any other tag that is *not* contained within your tag, then your tag is not thread-safe.

+**Can my template tag look for or drop keys in the request?**

+The request object in a sub-process is a *copy* of the original request.
+That means anything you set in the request does not automatically end up back in the original request.
+At this point the concept of relying on an execution order does not event exist.

+However, after sub-processes are spawned and completed a series of callbacks fire in the original non-threaded execution order.
+This may provide sufficient opportunity to rewrite a temlate tag in a thread safe manner.

 **What is the speedup?**